jonlives/ipecache/plugins/ATSChef.md

 ATSChef
 ========
-Queries chef for nodes in the specified role and purges the URL list from each server
+Queries chef for nodes in the specified role and purges the URL list from each Apache Traffic Server

 Gem Requirements
 ----------------